JessRascal/rts-helpdesk-client-quickstart/client/ticket/create.md

     - **5 - Cosmetic**: Something that you think needs changing from a purely "look and feel" point of view (e.g. changing the colour of a button)
     - **Request**: A request for an enhancement or information
     - **Complaint**: You are not happy with how support is being provided by RTS
-  - **Description**: Enter a description of the issue you are having
+  - **Description**: Enter a description of the issue you are facing
-  - **Steps to Recreate**: If possible, enter the steps you took in the application that resulted in the issue you are facing
+  - **Steps to Recreate**: If possible, enter the steps you took in the application that resulted in the issue

 > **Note**: The more accurate the information you provide for the **description** and **steps to recreate**, the more likely RTS will be able to provide a solution in a timely manner.

 - Once you are happy with the details you have entered, select **Save & Close** to finish creating your ticket

 ___
+RTS will automatically be notified of the creation of your new ticket.

+You will be sent [email notifications](../general/notifications) throughout the lifecycle of your ticket which alert you to any changes that have been made to it by RTS or another person in your organisation.

 When you create a new support ticket, it is given a status of **Reported** as the starting point of its [lifecycle](lifecycle).

-RTS will automatically be notified of the creation of your new ticket.

-You will be sent [email notifications](../general/notifications) throughout the lifecycle of your ticket that alert you to any changes that have been made to it by RTS or another person in your company.

 You can [edit](edit) the details of your ticket at any point after it has been created.